nspcc-dev/neofs-api/proto-docs/container.md

 Statuses:
 - **OK** (0, SECTION_SUCCESS): \
-  request to remove the container has been sent to the sidechain;
+  request to remove the container has been sent to FS chain;
 - Common failures (SECTION_FAILURE_COMMON).

 | Name | Input | Output |